 Make a backup.
 You shouldn’t run into any problems doing this.
 But I can think of any number of disasters that weren’t supposed to be a problem either, so if there’s anything important on the drive, make a backup.

 First, check and make sure this is even necessary.
 Right-click on your primary partition and select Information.
 Look at the starting sector.
 If it starts on sector 63, it needs to be aligned.
 If it starts on a nice, even binary number like 2048 or 4096, it’s already aligned and you can skip the rest.
+What if you don’t know what your primary partition is?
+It’s probably the biggest one on the drive.

-Select your primary partition.
+If alignment is necessary, select your primary partition.
 Choose Partition -> Resize/Move.

 Move your primary partition to the right by 1 or 2 MiB, whatever it allows.
 Select the option that says “Align to MiB.”
 Grow the partition into the few megs at the end of the disk if you want.
 Consider it your reward for your trouble, like finding a couple of pennies on the sidewalk.